ModischFabrications/MineGramBot/README.md

 Q Why are you not allowing /say commands or bridge messages?
 A: I can't pass commands to or read output from the running server instance because it's hidden behind the custom call.

-## Roadmap

-Turn into pip installable package?
-Might need to check poetry out for that, not sure yet.

 ## References

 - https://core.telegram.org/bots